FareekDev/newpdproj/README.md

 # newpdproj
 Create a new Playdate project for LUA or C

-This a simple command-line utility written in Swift to create empty Playdate projects for C or Lua projects.
+This a simple command-line utility written in Swift to create empty Playdate projects in C or Lua.
 To use the resulting project, you must have installed the Playdate SDK available [here.](https://play.date/dev/)

-The utility creates a bare-bones project with both a launch screen and card image containing the name of your application.
+The utility creates a bare-bones project with both a launch screen and card image containing the name of your application as well as boilerplate code and makefiles.

 The command line options are:
 ```